12to-the12/personal-assistant/README.md

 3. more commands, next up wwould be project review and project opening
 4. add more metadata to project files
 5. integrate with Obsidian

+To clean up this code, I want to extract the query logic, and also split chat, completion, and the two types of query